socialx-analytics/transformerX/README.md

 ## Example Usage

-Here's an example of how to use TransformerX:
+Here's an example of how to use `transformerX`:

 ```{r}
 # Load necessary libraries